 PianoForAll Program Guide :

 Book 1: Party Time/Play By Ear / Rhythm Piano

 - This is where you learn the keyboard.
-The detailed photos and clearly written instructions show you exactly what keys are where, what sound you should hear from each, and it even goes over the differences between the white keys and the black keys.
+The detailed photos and clearly written instructions show you exactly what keys are where, and what sound you should hear from each, and it even goes over the differences between the white keys and the black keys.

 Book 2: Blues and Rock n’ Roll

 - This is where you start to learn the most basic blues.
-The instructions and photos show you exactly what fingers should be touching what keys for both hands.
+The instructions and photos show you exactly what fingers should be touching and what keys for both hands.

 Book 3: Chord Magic